camilamaia/camilamaia.com/index.md

 - APIs;
 - Events architecture.

 I like to speak and share knowledge.
 I speak mostly in tech conferences and as a guest on YouTube channels.
-[Here](/appearances/) you can find my last appearances.

 I've also helped to organize some tech events like: